 The ECSC provides the necessary institutional means to promote transparency and fairness of the competition between participants and to resolve any dispute that may arise between players

 The ECSC is promoted by the European Commission and in a broader sense falls within the overall context of the EU’s Cyber Security Strategy, and the NIS Directive which together with the European Agenda on Security provide the overall strategic framework for the EU initiatives on cyber security and cybercrime

 Romania is proud to host the sixth edition of the European Cybersecurity Challenge - the annual European event that brings together young talent from across Europe to have fun and compete in cybersecurity!

-Top cyber talents from each country meet to network and collaborate and finally compete against each other to determine which country has the best cyber talents.
-To find out which country's team is the best, contestants have to solve security related tasks from domains such as web security, mobile security, crypto puzzles, reverse engineering and forensics and collect points for solving them.
+Top cyber talents from each participating country will meet in Bucharest to network and collaborate and finally compete against each other.
+Contestants will be challenged in solving security related tasks from domains such as web security, mobile security, crypto puzzles, reverse engineering and forensics and in the process collect points for solving them.

 More information about the 2019 edition will be announced shortly!

 Good luck to all the participants!
 We are looking forward to welcoming you all in Bucharest!